syrenly/syrenly/README.md

 ## Development

 💪 My current efforts are on:
-- 🎉 Upgrading almost all repos to Angular 18 🎉
+- 🎉 Upgrading almost all repos to last version of Angular 🎉

 Full applications:
 - weather-forecast: a demo application, that uses OpenWeatherAPI to retrieve data about weather forecasts.
-Unit tests cover at least 80% of the code.
+Unit tests cover at least 90% of the code.
   - [Repository](https://github.com/syrenly/weather-forecast)
   - [Deployed application](https://syrenly.github.io/weather-forecast/home)